Civil and Structural Engineering

 Casey Middle School Facade Retention

-The Casey Middle School Design Advisory Team decided to build a new replacement school that saved two prominent brick masonry walls from the original 1924 building.
-JVA’s structural team collaborated with Anderson Hallas in assessing the existing masonry and developing a cost-effective means to temporarily shore the walls to facilitate demolition of the interior concrete and wood framed building.
-Three-story walls would have to be temporarily shored to withstand 130 mph winds during demolition and construction for a six-month period.
-The completed structural frame would provide permanent support to these walls, but the connections needed to allow for differential movement.
+The Casey Middle School Design Advisory Team decided to build a new replacement school that retained two prominent brick masonry walls from the original 1924 building.
+JVA’s structural team collaborated with Anderson Hallas Architects to assess the existing masonry and develop a cost-effective means to temporarily shore the walls that facilitated demolition of the interior concrete and wood framed building.
+The three-story walls would have to be temporarily shored to withstand 130 mph winds during demolition and construction over a six-month period.
+The completed structural shoring frame provided permanent support to these walls, but the connections allowed for differential movement.

 Location: Boulder, CO